 Set up your audience

-Mailchimp was designed so you should only need one audience.
+Mailchimp was designed so you should only need 1 audience.
 We have a number of helpful audience management tools so you can organize and separate contacts.
-If you do decide to create another audience, keep in mind that data isn't shared across audiences, and contacts who are in more than one audience will count separately toward your subscriber limit.
+If you do decide to create another audience, keep in mind that data isn't shared across audiences, and contacts who are in more than 1 audience will count separately toward your subscriber limit.